Nef cones of nested Hilbert schemes of points on surfaces: Application

 Because we have

-Then by the proposition \ref{prop:universal family of Hirzebruch surface}, if $n\geq 4, \mathcal{F}_1-K_{X^{[1,2]}}$ is nef and big since it lies in the interior of the nef cone which is the ample cone by the theorem Kleiman.
+Then by the Proposition \ref{prop:universal family of Hirzebruch surface}, if $n\geq 4, \mathcal{F}_1-K_{X^{[1,2]}}$ is nef and big.
+Because it lies in the interior of the nef cone, which is the ample cone by the theorem of Kleiman.
 Hence that is also true for all $k\geq 1$. \end{proof}

+\begin{remark} It's natural to try to prove the vanishing of higher syzygies using the nef cones of the nested Hilbert schemes.
+By Voisin's Hilbert-schematic characterization of Koszul cohomology, one can transform the desired vanishing into the vanishing of the first cohomology of a line bundle on the nested Hilbert scheme.
+But unfortunately, that line bundle doesn't have enough positivity to grant the vanishing if we just apply Kawamata-Viehweg.
+It's plausible that one can do a more detailed study of positivity of these divisors to get the desired vanishing, which may be carried out in our future research. \end{remark}